All-Hands-AI/OpenHands/README.md

 The easiest way to run OpenDevin is inside a Docker container.
 It works best with the most recent version of Docker, `26.0.0`.
 You must be using Linux, Mac OS, or WSL on Windows.

-To try OpenDevin in a docker container, run the following commands in your terminal:
+To start OpenDevin in a docker container, run the following commands in your terminal:

 > [!WARNING]
 > When you run the following command, files in `./workspace` may be modified or deleted.